-Mr. Cathers currently serves as the Official Opposition Deputy House Leader, as well as the critic for the Finance and Fiscal Sustainability, Justice, Democratic Institutions, Protective Services, and Agriculture.
+Mr. Cathers currently serves as the Official Opposition Deputy House Leader, as well as the critic for Health and Social Services, Finance, Justice, and Agriculture.

 Mr. Cathers’ experience includes service as Minister of Health and Social Services, Minister of Energy, Mines and Resources, Minister of Community Services, Minister responsible for Yukon Housing Corporation, Minister responsible for Yukon Workers' Compensation Health and Safety Board, Minister responsible for Yukon Liquor Corporation and Yukon Lottery Commission, and Government House Leader.

 Before contesting the general election of 2002, Mr. Cathers was involved in the administration of the Yukon Party, serving as President of the Yukon Party Lake Laberge Riding Association from 1998-1999, and on the territorial executive of the Yukon Party in 2001 and 2002.